gab-carb/quest-submissions/chapter5/day1.md

   // Tell me whether or not this function will return a value.
   // name: 'Jacob'

   // Answer: Yes this function returns "Jacob Tucker", since Jacob is greater than or equal to 0 in length.
-And since result is "Jacob Tucker". pub fun numberTwo(name: String): String {
+  // And since the result is "Jacob Tucker". pub fun numberTwo(name: String): String {
     pre {
       name.length >= 0: "You must input a valid name."